DarioDiPalma-DDP/dariodipalma-ddp.github.io/_projects/7_project.md

 ---
 layout: page
-title: High School Thesis 2017 Electromagnetic Waves and Everyday Applications
+title: High School Thesis 2017 - Electromagnetic Waves and Everyday Applications
-description: A high school thesis project exploring the functioning of electromagnetic waves and their practical applications, including the development of a device to record and retransmit signals used for car locking mechanisms.
+description: A high school thesis project exploring the principles of electromagnetic waves and their practical applications, including the development of a device to record and retransmit signals used for car locking mechanisms.
 img: assets/img/Project.jpg
 importance: 3
 category: fun